Evidence based practices are key components to our holistic approach.

 - Case Management – helping to find sober living, prepare aftercare plan – connecting to community resources for mental health and employment.

 - Medical Case Management – establish a primary physician if they don’t have one, follow up on neglected medical issues, medical stabilization.

 - Medication Monitoring – help clients return to their routine of taking their medications as prescribed.
 Coordination of MAT (Medical Assisted Treatment) options with providers within your insurance network.

 - Routine UA and BA – testing is done at intake, multiple times each week and anytime a client returns to campus following an appointment.

-- Outside Speakers – sober living panel, a monthly presentation from the AIDS Resource Center to discuss health issues related to use and to test for HIV and Hep C. This is optional for clients.
+- Outside Speakers – sober living panel, a monthly presentation from the Vivent to discuss health issues related to use and to test for HIV and Hep C. This is optional for clients.

 - Support Groups – AA, NA at 5 Door Recovery and other locations.